praveenpankaj/HumanActivityRecognition/README.md

 # HAR_Tencon2022
-The repository contains the notebooks that were used to train the models which are added on the TENCON 2022 conference paper.
+The repository contains the notebooks that were used to train the models which are added on the conference paper titled "Handwashing Action Detection System for an Autonomous Social Robot" presented at TENCON 2022.